 Plan Description.
-Employees of the District who are members of the LGDTF may voluntarily contribute to the Voluntary Investment Program (401(k) Plan), an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
+Employees of the District who are members of the LGDTF may voluntarily contribute to the Voluntary Investment Program (PERAPlus 401(k) Plan), an Internal Revenue Code Section 401(k) defined contribution plan administered by PERA.
 Title 24, Article 51, Part 14, of the CRS, as amended, assigns the authority to establish the Plan provision to the PERA Board of Trustees.
-That report can be obtained at www.copera.org/investments/pera-financial-reports.
+That report can be obtained at www.copera.org/investments/perafinancial-reports.

 Funding Policy.
-The Voluntary Investment Program is funded by voluntary contributions of up to a maximum limit set by the IRS, as established under Title 24, Article 51, Section 1402, of the CRS, as amended.
+The PERAPlus 401(k) Plan is funded by voluntary contributions up to the maximum limits set by the IRS, as established under Title 24, Article 51, Section 1402, of the CRS, as amended.
 The District does not make contributions to the 401(k) Plan.
-For the year ended December 31, 2022, program members contributed \$53,274.
+For the year ended December 31, 2023, program members contributed \$58,469.